How detoxing your emotions can be beneficial to your heart’s health

 Be aware of your emotions

 So in conjunction with making some healthy lifestyle and diet choices you need to also address those stagnant emotions that you are harboring and it all starts with being aware of your emotions.
 Most of us have a natural tendency to avoid facing up to our emotions meaning that we repress our emotions instead of dealing with them.
-This is because they are often painful, traumatic and upsetting to face-up-to.
+This is because they are often painful, deeply disturbing or distressing and upsetting to face-up-to.
 We might try to repress our negative emotions by pretending everything is alright when it isn’t – how many times have you said ‘’I’m fine’’, when nothing could be further from the truth?
 Other repressing techniques include: denying that any problem exists, turning to alcohol, comfort eating, addictions or using media, television or the internet for distraction.
 Unfortunately, negative emotions and negative feelings don’t just go away.
 Instead the negativity is left to fester away inside you and will eventually become overwhelming and rise to the surface.
 The best thing to do when you are feeling angry or down is to be aware of the emotions inside you and allow yourself to fully feel them and release them.

 Although releasing negative emotions is perhaps not as easy as it sounds.
 Emotional Detox expert and author, Mal Weeraratne, explains that ‘negative emotions are often buried, but they are not forgotten’.
 He elaborated by saying, ‘Whether you are recalling good or bad memories your body is programmed to be able to be able to repeat the emotional experience which can be accessed through the body in many ways’’.
-Mal recommends deep tissue bodywork, an alkaline diet, time in nature, sounding exercises and deep breathing exercises.
+Mal Weeraratne recommends deep tissue bodywork, an alkaline diet, time in nature, sounding exercises and deep breathing exercises.
 He confirmed that it is essential for overall health and well being that negative emotions are released.

 We may not always see the connection between our emotional and physical health, but the scientific evidence shows us that there is indeed a connection between the two.
 Therefore, for optimum heart health and overall well-being, it is important to purify not only your physical body but also your mind.
 Perhaps it’s time to put down the juicing machine and lie down on the yoga mat and consider releasing trapped negative emotions.